Woofshahenzup/Pupjibaro/README.en.md

 ### Disclaimer

-Pupjibaro developers do not intend to be disrespectful about the GNU philosophy, if some applications are considered non-free or privative, are within their rights to not use the distro, our primary focus is users with little knowledge of linux so they can have a more friendly experience for the linux environment, so on they get to know about the great benefits and virtues of using Linux.
+Pupjibaro developers do not intend to be disrespectful about the GNU philosophy, if some applications are considered non-free or privative, are within their rights to not use the distro, our primary focus are the users with little knowledge of linux so they can have a more friendly experience for the linux environment, so on they get to know about the great benefits and virtues of using Linux.